 In November, you will be ready for your first real-life MUN experience.
 OxIMUN at Oxford University will be your first test case where you can show how much you have advanced.
 This experience will also be highly beneficial for your performance at Harvard.

 New York Training Week

 In the week before HNMUN, we will have five days of intensive final preparation.
 In small groups, you will discuss and plan your strategy for your committee, determine your potential allies and foes, and practice opening speeches, and impromptu speeches.
 In addition, we shall make use of the fact that we are in New York and visit the United Nations Headquarters and other institutions in the city.
 During the evening, we shall provide an optional social program.
 After this intensive week, you will have a few days off before HNMUN to relax and explore New York.

 “Our training week in New York and participation in HNMUN is the culmination of months of training in International Relations, Rhetorics, Lobbying and Rules of Procedure.
 After starting off as strangers, through these trainings we became close friends by the time we boarded our planes across the Atlantic.
 Locations such as Manhattan and Harvard University are the sort of places where many of us hope to make a living one day.
 Working in these environments gives the experience an inspiring and aspirational touch.” – Patrick Dering

-Participants at HNMUN are highly dedicated students who attend prestigious universities such as Yale, Chicago, Oxford, University of Pennsylvania or West Point Military Academy and many international universities – United Netherlands will make sure you will be ready to compete with them!
+Participants at HNMUN are highly dedicated students who attend prestigious universities such as Yale, Chicago, Oxford, University of Pennsylvania or West Point Military Academy as well as many international universities.
+United Netherlands will make sure you will be ready to compete with them!

 Senior Board of Studies